thtang/ML2017FALL/hw3/README.md

 os.environ['CUDA_VISIBLE_DEVICES'] = "0"
 ```
 To reduce download time consumption, I upload **a singel model** with acc about 0.70688 and 0.70743 on private and public board <br>
-The best performance in kaggle were achieved by ensembling 7 models.<br>
+The best performance in kaggle was achieved by ensembling 7 models.<br>

 Usage<br>